← All work

 THE WORK

-Challenger brands don't get preserved by accident inside a big corporate.
+Founder-led brands don't get preserved by accident inside a big corporate.
 Someone is translating them every day.